What are the self-employed mortgage rules?

 - The good news is that lenders are very in tune with this now.
-Below are the main ways you may be set up and broadly how lenders look at your income when considering self-employed mortgages.
+Below are the main ways you may be set up and broadly how lenders look at your income when considering self employed mortgages UK.

 Much as for Limited companies, your net profit will be averaged over the last few years to determine your income and as above, if on an upward curve, the most recent year can be used.

 How much do self employed mortgages in the UK cost?

 - The structure of your mortgage (repayment, interest-only, or a combination) has a big impact on how much your monthly repayments will be.

 - The other aspect to consider is the type of mortgage product, either a fixed or variable rate, which will help determine the level your monthly payments.

 Speak to your self-employed-mortgage advisor today to find out how much you can borrow and how much it will cost.

 Self employed mortgages in the UK simple illustrations